Stabbing Pairwise Intersecting Disks by Five Points

-Chazelle and \Matousek~\cite{ChazelleMa96} showed that an LP-type problem can be solved in $O(|\H|)$ \emph{deterministic} time if (i) we have a constant-time violation test and (ii) the range space $(\H, \{\vio(\B) \mid \B \text{ is a basis for some }\H' \subseteq \H\})$ has bounded VC-dimension~\cite{Chazelle01}.
-Here, for a basis $\B$, the set $\vio(\B) \subset \H$ consists of all constraints that violate $\B$.
-We will now show that the problem of finding a non-Helly triple as in \thmref{existence} is LP-type and fulfills the requirements for the algorithm of Chazelle and \Matousek.
+During the following discussion, we will show that the problem of finding a non-Helly triple as in \cref{thm:existence} is LP-type and fulfills the four requirements for the algorithm of Chazelle and \Matousek.

+\paragraph*{Remark.} L\"offler and van Kreveld provide proofs that the underlying problem in \cref{lem:helly-oracle} is of LP-type, but they do not give arguments for the two computational assumptions, see~\cite{loffler2010largest}.
+However, it is not difficult to also verify the two missing statements.